 We answered 93.5 percent of calls (2021-2022: 88 percent), exceeding our target of 90 percent.
-The reduction in calls and emails compared to 2021-2022 is due to:

 - the easing of the Covid-19 pandemic: previously this had resulted in higher levels of contact due to queries about changes to our processes, such as the creation of the temporary register and revalidation extensions - the improvements to our registration processes and the information on our website, meaning people have less need to contact us.